RobRendell/gTove/README.md

 * New look for the main UI.
 * When GM is disconnected, disabled various menu options which change the tabletop.
 * Add mini menu option to hide/show the base of standee minis.
+* Add mini menu option to recolour the base of standee minis.

 ## Plans/TODO

+* Mini menu is getting large.
+Perhaps have a "Setup" submenu with Hide/Show, Rename, Duplicate, Scale, Hide Base, Color Base
 * Checksum on broadcast actions (ideally saying what the resulting store's checksum is) - a mismatch triggers a timeout to get the state afresh, so syncing is a continuous process rather than something special on first connect.
-* Additional options for minis: "Possibly, being able to change a token's base color or having square and circle flat tokens would be fun.
+* Additional options for minis: "Possibly, having square and circle flat tokens would be fun.
 If its possible to allow transparency or even change the color of the White "cardboard", we could achieve some really fun effects."
 * Add texture to template?
 Alternatively, customise mini shape?
 * Adaptive adjustment of the throttle on messages being sent if they're coming in faster than they can be processed?
 * Multicast mode should have a private GM-only channel for GM-only messages, rather than relying on player clients ignoring them.